 We all need it to survive in this world: hope.
-The problem for most of us is accessing it and discovering its importance in emboldening our steps towards improved health and wellness.
+Most of us are still figuring out how to access hope to discover its worth in keeping to health and wellness.
 Hope comes in all forms.
-Hope circulates through our subconscious at night and erupts in strange mysterious ways during our waking hours.
+Hope circulates through our subconscious at night and erupts in strange, mysterious ways during our waking hours.

 For those carrying a mental health diagnosis, hope is even more challenging to discover or re-discover.
-People in recovery nevertheless require hope to continue being successful in managing symptoms and learning skills to be successful in their living environment.
-This article is motivational to help people access their innermost dreams regardless of their affliction.
+Nevertheless, people in recovery require hope to continue being successful in managing symptoms and learning skills to be successful in their living environment.
+If all else fails in life, people must continue to access their innermost dreams regardless of their affliction.

 There is no question that the state mental health system has it right.

 The Office of Mental Health motto: Hope & Recovery.

 They are inter-linked.
 Hope and recovery belong together because, without the other, no person could even begin to contemplate battling their affliction with the level of resolve that heals and strengthens the soul.
 While the state health system declares hope and recovery to be their philosophy of care, so much more needs to be done to promote this thinking at every level of care and service targeting mental health and wellness.

 We need practitioners to do more than treat the problem.
 We need practitioners to cheerlead their clients to be excited and motivated in their recovery.
 Hope is not something that should be tucked away for a rainy day.
 People must be nurtured and hope cultivated throughout the recovery process.